raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 ## Looking Back

 We started with a Ruby data structure and idiom, the `Hash` class and its ability to customize the default value for missing keys.
-We implemented a version in JavaScript, and then following the suggestion of [implementing auto-vivification in Ruby hashes], we looked at a few ways to implement [auto-vivification], both on top of `Hash` and without it.
+We implemented a version in JavaScript, and then following the suggestion of [implementing autovivification in Ruby hashes], we looked at a few ways to implement [autovivification], both on top of `Hash` and without it.

 Finally, we looked at some of the considerations before adopting these ideas:

 1. We should not abstract based on one or two applications, wait until we have three uses for an abstraction.
-That applies to `Hash` and `AutoVivifyingHash`.
+That applies to `Hash` and `AutovivifyingHash`.
 2. It's slightly easier to adopt something like `Hash` is we can get it from a library.
 3. Our consideration around how the [rule of three] does not apply if we ourselves are writing a library: It's our job to guess that dozens or hundreds of downstream users will adopt our abstraction.
 4. Auto-vivification is not much of a win for immutable data, but may be useful if we are constantly adding data to tree-like structures.